nyu-cso-005-fa19/hw03-sol/README.md

 arguments, make sure that the options `-e` and `-d` are not used together, etc.

-To simplify the parsing of command line arguments, I suggest to use the `getopt` function.
+To simplify the parsing of command line arguments, We suggest to use the `getopt` function.
 Execute

 ```bash